 While just 20 years ago it would have been quite usual to see people with their ashes on Ash Wednesday, these days not so.

-A recent study found that while less than a third of people in Ireland regularly attend mass, some 33 percent said that they pray daily.
+A 2018 study found that while less than a third of people in Ireland regularly attend mass, some 33 percent said that they pray daily.

 Meatless Fridays during Lent